-But, rather than sell you on JE's advantages now, we'd much rather you come join us to discover, celebrate, and sustain our great legacy.
-It's well-known here that colleges and their accolades live and die on the strength and pride of their freshman class.
-That may seem like a lot to expect from you.
-However, one of the beautiful things about JE is that we don't have to expect; we can be certain that you all will find a niche here.
+But, rather than sell you on JE's advantages now, we'd much rather you discover, celebrate, and sustain our great legacy.
+It's a well-known fact that colleges and their accolades live and die on the strength and pride of their freshman class.
+Is this too much to expect?!
+Perhaps elsewhere but we have faith that you are up for this task-look at what you've accomplished thus far!